 But as the technology continues to mature, designers and manufacturers continue to find ways to bring the price even lower.
-Case in point: About $200 for a Monoprice MP Select Mini.Check Monoprice MP Select Mini Price at Amazon:
+Case in point: About $200 for a Monoprice Select Mini.Check Monoprice Select Mini Price at Amazon:

 Important to note is that this micro-budget 3D printer bucks the prevailing trend in one critical way.
-The Monoprice MP Select Mini didn’t start life as a Kickstarter project.
+The Monoprice Select Mini didn’t start life as a Kickstarter project.

 It’s an effective strategy, with backers eagerly making pledges for early-bird specials.
 But there is often a substantial gap between the completion of the campaign and the delivery of the final product (or the establishment of a customer service team).

 Monoprice, by comparison, is a US technology company that didn’t even bother to design and manufacture their own 3D printer.
 They simply imported the Malyan M200 3D printer from China, rebadged each unit to carry their logo, and then offered them for sale at an incredible $199 price tag.
 And if you got yourself a buggy machine?
 No problem, send it in for a replacement.

 Can such a cheap 3D printer hold its own against the Ultimakers and Printrbots of this world?
 Is it even a fair comparison?
 To find out, we bought a Monoprice Select Mini and put it through its paces.

 Monoprice Select Mini 3D Printer Review

 - Features & Specs